 You can e-file (electronically file) your federal and state tax returns.
 Most tax preparers must e-file their clients’ tax returns.
-E-filing is not only fast, it is safe, convenient, and virtually error free.
+E-filing is not only fast, but it is also safe, convenient, and virtually error-free.

 By combining e-file and direct deposit, you neither need to worry about your check getting lost in the mail, nor you need to go to your bank to deposit it.

 Tax return errors delay refunds and to avoid them is to e-file.

 Electronic filing (e-file) with Direct Deposit is the fastest way to get your federal and state refund; the refund goes directly into your bank account (either checking or savings account).